abhiabhi0/obsidan-programmerCave/Java/Anonymous Class.md

-In Java, an anonymous class is a local class without a name.
-It's typically used for creating a one-time use class that extends an existing class or implements an interface.
+In Java, an anonymous class is a <mark class="hltr-b">local class without a name</mark>.
+It's typically <mark class="hltr-g">used for creating a one-time use class that extends an existing class or implements an interface</mark>.
 Anonymous classes are often used when you need to provide a quick implementation of an interface or override a method of a class without explicitly creating a new subclass.

 Here's an example of creating an anonymous class: